-Although Congress is trying to repeal and replace the Affordable Care Act, their efforts were recently delayed.
-C.A.R. members and consumers should expect the health insurance market to continue “as is” for the time being.
-Although Congress is reportedly working behind the scenes to craft a new health care bill, the current rules and regulations remain in place.
-Members and consumers should remember that they can only enroll in a medical plan during a medical open enrollment period (beginning Nov.
-1 each year) or generally within 30 days of a qualifying event.
+C.A.R. members and consumers should remember that you can only enroll in a medical plan during a medical open enrollment period or generally within 30-60 days of a Qualifying Event.
 For questions about eligibility or qualifying events, contact RealCare at (800) 939-8088, Option 2

 The Affordable Care Act (ACA) changed the health insurance landscape.
 Here are some fundamental ways health insurance has changed.

-- NO ONGOING ENROLLMENT – Individuals must enroll during Open Enrollment or within 60 days of a qualifying event (Special Enrollment).
+NO ONGOING ENROLLMENT – Individuals must enroll during Open Enrollment or within 30 or 60 days of a qualifying event (Special Enrollment).

-- Advanced Premium Tax Credit and Cost Sharing Reduction – federal assistance to reduce the cost of premiums and potentially lower deductibles and copays are available to those who qualify based on income and household size.
+Advanced Premium Tax Credit and California State Tax Credit – federal and state assistance to reduce the cost of premiums and potentially lower deductibles and copays are available to those who qualify based on income and household size.

-Open Enrollment for individual health plans begins again on November 1st 2017.
-If you want to enroll for 2018, or need to make plan changes, you must do so during the Open Enrollment period November 1st 2017 through January 31st 2018.
-If you fail to enroll in a qualified health plan, you may have to pay a penalty on your federal taxes.
-Call RealCare for help.
-(800) 939-8088
+Open Enrollment for individual health plans ends January 31st.
+If you want to enroll for 2020, or need to make plan changes, you must do so during the Open Enrollment period.

 Does the ACA change how or when I can get medical insurance?

-- All plans are guaranteed to be issued to all citizens of California.
+All plans are guaranteed to be issued to residents of California.
 No medical questions are asked and no one can be turned down due to pre-existing medical conditions.